MyKell069/Full_Stack_Java_Extended_4_1/notes/projects/project-1.md

 * As an administrator, I can see all users with tickets for a flight.

 ### Bonus Stories
+* As an administrator, I can cancel a ticket on any flight.
 * As an pilot, I can initiate takeoff of a flight.
 (No more new tickets or cancellations)

 ## Tech Stack